Armanasq/BROAD_IMU_dataset/README.md

 # BROAD_IMU_dataset
 The main dataset is Berlin Robust Orientation Estimation Assessment Dataset (BROAD) and you can find it here : https://github.com/dlaidig/broad

+This dataset used for evaluating attitude estimation algorithms